Ron Jeremy

-Ronald Jeremy Hyatt (born March 12, 1953) is an American former pornographic actor.
+Ronald Jeremy Hyatt (born March 12, 1953) is an American former pornographic actor and actor.

 Nicknamed "The Hedgehog", Jeremy was ranked by AVN at No. 1 in their "50 Top Porn Stars of All Time" list.
-Jeremy has also made a number of non-pornographic media appearances, and director Scott J. Gill filmed a documentary about him and his legacy, Porn Star: The Legend of Ron Jeremy, which was released on November 30, 2001 worldwide and on home media and digital download on March 25, 2003.
+Jeremy has also made a number of non-pornographic media appearances, and director Scott J. Gill filmed a documentary about him and his legacy, Porn Star: The Legend of Ron Jeremy, released in 2001.

-Jeremy has been accused of sexual assault more than a dozen times over the years.
-In June 2020, Jeremy was charged with four counts of rape and sexual assault involving four women, and in August 2020, he was charged with another 20 counts of either rape or sexual assault over a span of 16 years from 2004 to 2020 that involved 12 women and a 15-year-old girl.
-Upon further investigation he was indicted on 30 sexual-assault counts involving 21 victims, and as a result he was jailed while awaiting trial.
-In January 2023, he was found by the court to be mentally unfit to stand trial due to "incurable neurocognitive decline".
+Jeremy was accused of sexual assault more than a dozen times between 2017 and 2020, for incidents stretching back to 2004.
+Upon further investigation, in August 2021, he was indicted on 30 sexual-assault counts involving 21 victims including 12 counts of forcible rape.
+He was initially jailed awaiting trial, but in January 2023, a judge found him mentally unfit to stand trial due to "incurable neurocognitive decline"; he was released to a private residence in November 2023.

 Early life

 Ronald Jeremy Hyatt was born in Queens, New York City, to a middle-class Jewish family from Russia and Poland.
 His father, Arnold (born 1918), was a physicist and professor at Queens College, CUNY, and his mother a book editor who had served in the O.S.S. during World War II, as she spoke fluent German and French.

 He graduated from Benjamin N. Cardozo High School.
 After high school, Jeremy attended Queen's College, CUNY, where he majored in theater and education as an undergraduate and completed a master's degree.